Ossi05/Azure-VM-in-Python/README.md

 # Azure-VM-in-Python
-Deploy Azure Windows or Linux vm in Python
+Deploy Azure Windows vm or Linux vm in Python

 1. In your terminal or command prompt, install the management libraries listed in requirements.txt